 You can now see a trend of using social networking sites like Facebook, Twitter, LinkedIn and many more are the hot spots for the recruiters to come fishing.

-Posting your job on various portals and social networking sites will give you a better option rather than just sticking to your own company website.
+Posting your job on various portals and social networking sites will give you a better option rather than just sticking to your company website.

 Advantages of Job Posting:

-Since you can access internet through your tablets and phone it has become a huge market for the job seekers as well as job providers to find the right candidate for their job.
+Since you can access the internet through your tablets and phone it has become a huge market for job seekers as well as job providers to find the right candidate for their job.

 Let us now look at some of the advantages of Job Posting.

-1. Aim towards getting wider audience:
+1. Aim towards getting a wider audience:

-Posting your job requirements on job portals or social networking sites will give you a wider audience rather than just posting the requirement on your own company website.
+Posting your job requirements on job portals or social networking sites will give you a wider audience rather than just posting the requirement on your company website.

-A wider audience will lead to higher probability of filling up the vacancy soon, giving you an edge over the others.
+A wider audience will lead to a higher probability of filling up the vacancy soon, giving you an edge over the others.

-2. Find the right candidate for the right Job:
+2. Find the right candidate for the Right Job:

 You can change all that by being a part of job portals where you have access to post your requirement and also ask the applicant to answer questions based on the vacancy.